StefanoDamato/FVDDPpkg/README.md

 * update the structure of the model with data, modifying the latent signal.
 * propagate the latent signal in the past or in the future for any time, given the current state.
 * smooth the latent signal given observations from the past, the present and the future.
-* sample from the process
+* sample from the process.
 * exploit the predictive structure to make inference.

 For clarifications and examples of use, please refer to the vignette in the package documentation or on [GitHub](https://github.com/StefanoDamato/FVDDPpkg/blob/master/vignettes/FVDDPpkg.Rmd).